opsengineer/JenkinsDemo/readme.txt

-This is a sample filw, crearted for Jenkins demo
+This is a sample file, crearted for Jenkins demo